Tax Sale Information

 - All registered charge holders have the full right to redeem the property.

-- To redeem the property, the charge holder must remit the full upset price, plus interest on the purchase price at a rate set by the Province, within one year of the Tax Sale.
+- To redeem the property, the owner or charge holder must remit the full upset price, plus interest on the purchase price at a rate set by the Province, within one (1) year of the Tax Sale.

 - As soon as the property is redeemed, the Collector will refund to the Tax Sale purchaser the purchase price, plus interest to the date of redemption.